reactjs/react.dev/src/content/reference/react-dom/hooks/index.md

 </Canary>

 *Forms* let you create interactive controls for submitting information.
-To manage forms in your components, use one of these Hooks:
+To manage forms in your Components, use one of these Hooks:

 * [`useFormStatus`](/reference/react-dom/hooks/useFormStatus) allows you to make updates to the UI based on the status of the a form.
 * [`useFormState`](/reference/react-dom/hooks/useFormState) allows you to manage state inside a form.